eth-educators/eth-docker/SETUP.md

 - `nimbus-grafana.yml` - grafana dashboard for Nimbus
 - `teku-grafana.yml` - grafana dashboard for Teku
 - `geth-grafana.yml` - grafana dashboard for Geth, to be combined with one of the client dashboards: Does not work standalone currently.
 Example `COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml:geth-grafana.yml`
 - `alerts.yml` - Alertmanager to send alerts based on rules.
 Run `cp alertmanager/default_config.yml alertmanager/config.yml` and `cp prometheus/default_alert_rules.yml prometheus/alert_rules.yml`.
-The defaults are email alerts for down containers thus set your SMTP settings in `alertmanager/config.yml`.
+The defaults are email alerts for down docker instances thus set your SMTP settings in `alertmanager/config.yml`.
 Different communication methods can be customised in `alertmanager/config.yml` and rules can be customised in `prometheus/alert_rules.yml`. *(If sending with gmail beware that you must set “Allow less secure apps: OFF” in your gmail settings.)*

 For example, Lighthouse with local geth and grafana:
 `COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml`